 Actuarial gains or losses arise when actual experience differs from actuarial assumptions used in the valuation.
-During the year ending December 31, 2022, the Plan experienced an overall actuarial loss of approximately \$21.6 million.
-The actuarial loss can be broken down as follows.
+During the year ending December 31, 2024, the Plan experienced an overall actuarial experience loss of approximately \$40.8 million.
+The actuarial experience loss can be broken down as follows.

 Source of (Gain) or Loss Amount in Millions

-Investment experience \$ 3.8
+Investment experience \$ 36.5

-Demographic experience 17.8
+Demographic experience 4.3

-Total (gain)/loss \$ 21.6
+Total (gain)/loss \$ 40.8

-The market value of assets returned -11.8% during 2022, which is 18.8% less than the prior valuation's return assumption of 7.0% resulting in an actuarial investment experience loss of \$125.0 million on a market value of assets basis.
-Under the smoothed actuarial value of assets basis used to calculate the actuarially determined contribution rate, the Plan defers two-thirds of this market value basis loss while recognizing an additional one-third of the 2021 market value basis gain of \$72.3 million, resulting in a net actuarial investment loss of \$3.8 million on a smoothed actuarial value of assets basis for the 2022 plan year.
+The market value of assets returned 8.9% during 2024, which is 1.9% more than the prior valuation's return assumption of 7.0% resulting in an actuarial investment experience gain of \$11.4 million on a market value of assets basis.
+Assets returned 1.3% under the smoothed actuarial value of assets basis used to calculate the actuarially determined contribution rate, resulting in a net investment experience loss of \$36.5 million.
+This loss is primarily due to the recognition of the final one-third of the 2022 market value basis loss of \$125.0 million.

-The demographic experience was primarily due to the 2023 Cost of Living Adjustment (COLA) higher than expected (5.0% compared to expected of 2.5%) and salary increases for 2022 that were higher than expected, on average.
-Table 6 contains additional detail on the changes in the unfunded actuarial liability from January 1, 2022 to January 1, 2023.
+The demographic experience was primarily due to salary increases for 2024 that were higher than expected, on average.
+Table 6 contains additional detail on the changes in the unfunded actuarial liability from January 1, 2024 to January 1, 2025.